What is Degenerative Myelopathy?

 - Shetland Sheepdog

-There is no clear-cut test for Degenerative Myelopathy, and the process of elimination determines a “diagnosis.”
-The only accurate diagnosis at this time is with an autopsy.
+There is no clear-cut test for a definitive, accurate diagnosis of DM, and the process of elimination determines a “diagnosis.”

 Managing Degenerative Myelopathy